Cyber Sunday (2008)

-Eight professional wrestling matches and one miscellaneous segment were featured on the event's card.
+While this was WWE's fifth interactive PPV, it was the third titled Cyber Sunday as the first two events were titled Taboo Tuesday as they were held on a Tuesday before WWE moved the event to the more traditional Sunday in 2006.
 The event received 153,000 pay-per-view buys, less than the previous year's event.
 It was also the first and only Cyber Sunday PPV broadcast in high definition.
+In 2009, Cyber Sunday was replaced by Bragging Rights.